 18. Get every baby freebie on the planet (basically).

 One of the best perks of being pregnant is all the baby freebies you can get.
 Start ordering them now and pretend it’s Christmas as they all come flooding in through your mailbox.

 19. Buy a few extra $3.99 pillows at Target before you reach the third trimester.

-I just grab a few extra cheap pillows at Target and then I don’t stress when they get lost or go flat.
-I’m usually done with them after a few months.
+Instead, grab a few extra cheap pillows at Target, and then don’t stress when they get lost or go flat.

 20. Try baking soda and warm water for heartburn.

 If you find Tums don’t cut it for you, a spoonful of baking soda mixed into a small glass of water will taste very salty, but it’ll do the job.